 Impaired Driving or DUI charges often affect individuals with no previous experience with the criminal justice system.
-Get a DUI lawyer to protect you!
+Get a DUI lawyer in Winnipeg to protect you!

 There can be further consequences imposed by Manitoba Public Insurance, and U.S. border services.
 The impact on employment and your liberty can be severe.

 Legislators have put a substantial amount of law designed at addressing driving related offences into effect.
 62 pages of the Criminal Code are devoted to impaired driving, compared to the 19 pages that cover murder.
 This highlights the need for defence counsel to have experience and knowledge about both existing legislation and the most recent interpretation of that law that has come through the courts at every level, from the Manitoba Provincial Court to the Supreme Court of Canada.